globalbuildingdatainitiative/converters/README.md

 # GBDI Converters

-Repository for converting various data sources for the GBDI app to ingest.
+Repository for converting various data sources for the [GBDI](https://app.gbdi.io) app to ingest.

+## Description

+The GBDI app collects building component and whole building LCA (Life Cycle Assessment) data on a global scale to provide benchmarks and analytics of whole building LCA across the globe.

 ## Formats